Spurius92/edu/docker/docker.md

 # Useful notes about using docker

+`1b7ab9790fc7` is a container id

+`jupyter/scipy-notebook` - docker image from hub

 1. `docker exec -it 1b7ab9790fc7 bash` run shell inside a container

 2. `docker cp wine.data 1b7ab9790fc7:/home/jovyan/wine.data` copy data from the disk into container